bevchou/bevchou.github.io/_posts/2018-11-11-restful-control-surface-design-specification.md

 ~~Either a physical or digital interface will work for the controller (:~~

 Update: Alden and I will be designing the control interface for the VJ visuals.
 Ellen and Ridwan will be designing the output visuals.
-Documentation on our RESTful API is available here now.

-## The RESTful API

-We've determined the REST API and the specific GET or POST requests that will be made by the clients.
+The documentation for our RESTful API is available below.
+Here are the GET or POST requests that can be made by the clients.

-### POST Requests
+## POST Requests

 **Visualization Mode**